How to Become a Detective in the UK

 What GCSE do you need to be a detective UK?

-For a degree apprenticeship, you’ll typically need 4 or 5 GCSEs at grades 9 to 4 (A* to C) and A levels, or equivalent.
+For a degree apprenticeship to become an investigator in police, you’ll typically need 4 or 5 GCSEs at grades 9 to 4 (A* to C) and A levels, or equivalent.

 Do UK detectives have to wear a uniform?